gvmontesano/gm_coinmetrics/README.md

 ### Overview

-Few examples of Python, Excel, SQL, and VBA projects and exercises done over the years.
+Few examples of Python, Excel, SQL, R, and VBA projects and exercises done over the years.